mit212/lab2_2025/README.md

 ### 2.2 Motors

 1. Wire the motors according to `include/pinout.h`.
 Remember to wire the `GND` pin of the motor driver to the `-` rail.
-2. Connect the button as an emergency stop to go between the motor driver and the power supply.
+2. Connect the button/switch that has barrel jack connectors between the motor driver and the power supply.
+This should cut off the power supply's voltage when toggled, acting as an emergency stop.
 3. Reduce the power supply output to about `4V`. **Remember, the motors are powerful.
 Always keep the workspace clear of obstacles (laptops) and hold on to the emergency stop button.**
 4. Confirm that the motor driver has power.
 The yellow `PWR` LED should be on.
 If not, turn on the emergency stop button.
 5. Push and hold the `M1A`, `M1B`, `M2A`, `M2B` buttons on the motor driver one at a time to check that the motors can spin in both directions. `M1` should correspond to the motor attached to the base.